LeBlob2/Private-Password-Manager/README.md

 # Private Password Manager

-This is our project repository for Private Password Manager and includes all the code needed to run the ~~prototype~~ software.
+This is our project repository for Private Password Manager software.
 Install the binaries from releases and run it.
-On windows change .bin to .exe (not sure if that is needed)
+On windows install the .exe Passwords are stored Documents/Passwords on both platforms.

+See releases for extension install guide.

 ### Screenshot
 <img width="1920" height="1080" alt="Showcase" src="assets/images/showcase.png" />